dhawal20/Aircraft-Routing/README.md

-# **Code for JATRS 2024: Aircraft Routing using Dynamic Programming and Reinforcement Learning: A Customer-Centric Approach**
+# **Code for JATRS 2024 paper: Aircraft Routing using Dynamic Programming and Reinforcement Learning: A Customer-Centric Approach**
 This github repository consists of all the codes and data files required for the paper accepted and published in JATRS 2024 titled "Aircraft Routing using Dynamic Programming and Reinforcement Learning: A Customer-Centric Approach".
 Authors - Dhawal Thakkar, Balamurugan Palaniappan.
 Link to access the paper https://www.sciencedirect.com/science/article/pii/S2941198X24000290

 # **Abstract**